B.S. Philadelphia Biblical University

 About Herbert Bateman

-Herbert Bateman is Professor at Southwestern Baptist Theological Seminary.
-He has also served on the faculty at Moody Bible Institute, Grace Theological Seminary, Taylor University of the Upland, Tyndale Theological Seminary in Amsterdam, the Netherlands, Asian Theological Seminary in Manila, the Philippines, and Dallas Theological Seminary.
+Herbert Bateman runs the Cyber-Center for Biblical Studies, and he serves as an adjunct faculty member for Liberty Seminary.
+He has also served on the faculty at Southwestern Baptist Theological Seminary, Moody Bible Institute, Grace Theological Seminary, Taylor University of the Upland, Tyndale Theological Seminary in Amsterdam, the Netherlands, Asian Theological Seminary in Manila, the Philippines, and Dallas Theological Seminary.
 His research interests focus on the general epistles: Hebrews, James, 1–2 Peter, 1–3 John, and Jude.

 He is the author, co-author, and editor of numerous works, including Jesus the Messiah: Tracing the Promises, Expectations, and Coming of Israel’s King (Kregel, 2010), A Workbook for Intermediate Greek: Grammar, Exegesis, and Commentary on 1–3 John(Kregel, 2008), Four Views on the Warning Passages in Hebrews (Kregel, 2007), and Early Jewish Hermeneutics and Hebrews 1:5–13: The Impact of Early Jewish Exegesis on the Interpretation of a Significant New Testament Passage (Peter Lang, 1997).
 Dr. Bateman has also contributed to Interpreting the New Testament Text: Introduction to the Art and Science of Biblical Study (Crossway, 2006).
 His scholarly articles have appeared in theJournal for the Evangelical Theological Society, the Bible Expositor and Illuminator, andBibliotheca Sacra.

 About the EEC